Microsoft Volume Licensing: When Should You Use It?

 How do cloud subscriptions (Microsoft 365, Google Workspace) differ from traditional volume licenses?

-Answer: They operate under a pay-as-you-go model with user-based assignment.
-A traditional volume license is a one-time payment to use a particular version of the software indefinitely within the organization (usually tied to devices), while a cloud subscription is a recurring payment that provides access to the software and online services as long as you continue to pay (and is typically assigned to a specific user who can use it on multiple devices).
-Additionally, subscriptions include automatic updates and integrated services (such as cloud storage, email, and real-time collaboration), which perpetual licenses do not.
-With volume licenses, updates must be managed manually (or purchased separately when new versions are released), and they do not inherently provide these extra services.
+Answer: They work on a pay-as-you-go model, with licenses assigned to users.
+A traditional volume license is a one-time payment to use a specific software version forever within your company (usually tied to devices).
+A cloud subscription is a regular payment that gives you access to software and online services as long as you keep paying.
+It's usually assigned to a specific user who can use it on multiple devices.

 Does Adobe or other vendors offer similar options to volume licensing?